 When you plug those numbers in, you’ll get a result like the following:

-It tells you that you’ll need a 2.26 kW solar panel system to keep up with charging your Telsa Model 3 for 14,000 miles of driving per year.
+It tells you that you’ll need a 2.26 kW solar panel system.
 This is equal to 6 to 9 solar panels, depending on the efficiency of the panels you choose.

 Here’s an example for a Tesla Model 3 (mid-range).
 According to the EPA, it has a rating of 123 MPGe combined.
 This means that if you drive 14,000 miles per year, this Tesla would consume 3,836 kWh of electricity per year.

 That works out to 320 kWh per month.
 If you plug that into the calculator and assume a south-facing solar array with no shade, here’s how many solar panels you would need to generate that much power in different cities: